IBM/swift-kitura-hyper-protect-dbaas/README.md

 ## Deploy to IBM Cloud

-You can deploy your application to IBM Cloud using the CloudFoundry CLI.
+You can deploy your application to IBM Cloud using the Cloud Foundry CLI.

-You can deploy the application to IBM Cloud using the CloudFoundry command-line:
+You can deploy the application to IBM Cloud using the Cloud Foundry command-line:
 1. Install the [Cloud Foundry command-line](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html)
 1. Ensure all configured services have been provisioned
 1. Run `cf push` from the project root directory

-The Cloud Foundry CLI will not provision the configured services for you, so you will need to do this manually using the IBM Cloud web console ([example](https://cloud.ibm.com/docs/services/Cloudant/tutorials/create_service.html#creating-a-service-instance)) or the CloudFoundry CLI (`cf create-service` command)[http://cli.cloudfoundry.org/en-US/cf/create-service.html].
+The Cloud Foundry CLI will not provision the configured services for you, so you will need to do this manually using the IBM Cloud web console ([example](https://cloud.ibm.com/docs/services/Cloudant/tutorials?topic=cloudant-creating-an-ibm-cloudant-instance-on-ibm-cloud)) or the CloudFoundry CLI (`cf create-service` command)[http://cli.cloudfoundry.org/en-US/cf/create-service.html].
 The service names and types will need to match your [configuration](#configuration).

 ## Service descriptions